The importance of focus

 This is why I was concerned when our mass COVID vaccination campaign started.
 The vaccines were new technology, never before used on a large scale.
 Plus, we were vaccinating in the middle of a pandemic for the first time ever, which raised concerns that we might cause antigenic imprinting, or potentially select for vaccine-resistant variants in the same way that antibiotic use can drive the evolution of super-bugs.

 It was of great concern to me that primary care docs - namely family and ER physicians - were removed from the process of vaccination counselling and decision-making.
 We were told nothing about potential vaccine side effects, or how to report them if suspected.
 It was pounded into our head ad nauseum that the vaccines were SAFE AND EFFECTIVE, and that every patient should be vaccinated - full stop.
 We received multiple offers for online “education” on how to convince our patients to be vaccinated, but no education on the details of vaccine research.
-There are few doctors who have considered numerous important questions, let alone know the answers to them.
-Questions like: How many research subjects were in the vaccine trials?
+Few doctors have considered, let alone know the answers to questions like: How many research subjects were in the vaccine trials?
 How did all-cause mortality differ between vaccinated and unvaccinated groups?
 What is the statistical risk of getting a vaccine?
 Of not getting a vaccine?
 Despite not knowing these answers, doctors repeated the mantra that the vaccines are “safe and effective”.

 When a physician did want to report side effects, the process was challenging and onerous.
-(Try to find the form, then if you can actually find it, check out the form in detail).
+(Do an internet search to find the form, then if you can actually find it, check out the form in detail).
 Numerous physicians reported to me that public health officials rejected their adverse event submissions, writing off the reported conditions as being coincidental and unrelated to the vaccine.
 (They may be correct, but it’s not how drug studies actually work, as you’ll read in an upcoming post.)

 Within a few weeks of the start of the vaccination campaign, it was clear to me that we would not get any useful data from adverse event reporting systems, as they were hopelessly inadequate and affected by physician bias.
 (I have previously related a story of a death from a blood clot 5 days after a booster, which was not reported because the physician felt the patient “probably would have had it anyway”).
 I am on record over a year ago in saying that the only way we will be able to evaluate vaccine safety is retrospectively through hospital records and mortality data.
 I think we’re now at the point of seeing that data become available, so read on...